Autonomousanz/Detect-Drivable-Area/README.md

 ### Future Scope

-1. As observed from the results of the initial model and final optimum model, there is an improvement in feature learning of the images.
-However, this was not sufficient which can be observed in the video frame upon deploying this model for foggy weather test cases.
+1. As observed from the results of the initial model and final optimum model, features learned are not sufficient which can be observed in the video frame upon deploying this model for foggy weather test cases.
 In order to improve the feature learning additional convolutional layering followed by deconvolution layering can be implemented.
 Fine tuning of the model is required to reduce the disparity between predicted and ground truth.